 The food here is served tapas-style—everything is appetizer size but plentiful, and relatively inexpensive.
-If you want a compendium of cuisines at one go, try the black-bean soup with cilantro sour cream, guava barbecue-glazed pork ribs, hazelnut-lemongrash fish, and spiced alligator bites.
-The wine list includes more than 35 wines from several countries, with all but a handful by the bottle and the glass, and 50+ craft beers.
+If you want a compendium of cuisines at one go, try the black-bean soup with cilantro sour cream, guava barbecue-glazed pork ribs, hazelnut-lemongrass fish, and spiced alligator bites.
+The wine list includes more than 35 wines from several countries, with all but a handful by the bottle and the glass, and 50-plus craft beers.
 The restaurant is designed to resemble an artist's loft; artists paint at easels while diners take a culinary trip around the world.
 Belly dancers, flamenco dancers, Bolivian dancers, and African drummers are among the entertainers who perform in the evening.
 Thanks to a patio, diners can also share their small plates alfresco.